ABU TV Song Festival 2012

 The ABU TV Song Festival 2012 was the first annual edition of the ABU TV Song Festivals.
 The festival, which was non-competitive, took place in the KBS Concert Hall, located in the South Korean capital of Seoul and coincided with the 49th general assembly of the Asia-Pacific Broadcasting Union (ABU).
 Eleven countries confirmed their participation in the first edition of the competition.

 The Asia-Pacific Broadcasting Union (ABU) had previously run international contests, inspired by the Eurovision Song Contest, for their members during 1985 – 1987.
 The European Broadcasting Union had proposed a partnership with the ABU in 2008 to establish the Asiavision Song Contest, however these talks never produced any results.
 The ABU announced in 2011 that they would organise their own ABU Radio and TV Song Festivals.

 The format used was different from that of the Eurovision Song Contest, as there were two festivals that took place.
-The ABU TV Song Festival was a non-competitive musical gala orientated, while the Radio Song Festival was the competitive.
+The ABU TV Song Festival was a non-competitive musical gala orientated, while the Radio Song Festival was competitive.
 The festival was not aired live by any of the competing broadcasters, but was scheduled to be broadcast between October and November 2012.